Lainie enjoys cooking as a hobby. When possible, she loves to integrate the healthy with the tasty.

-How to Take Coconut Oil
+How to Eat Coconut Oil

 There has been a lot of talk about coconut oil's benefits in the alternative health and bodybuilding communities.
-Coconut oil promoters recommend that you consume minimally processed virgin coconut, which both smells and tastes of fresh coconut.
+Coconut oil promoters recommend that you consume minimally processed virgin coconut, which both smells and tastes like fresh coconut.
 (Don't worry, fresh coconut oil does not smell like suntan lotion!)

 A Spreadable Oil